 Trim the top of the fennel bulb.
 Keep the fronds for later.

 Cut the fennel in half or quarters depending on size.
-Using a mandoline, thinly slice fennel.
+Using a mandolin, thinly slice fennel.
 Then place shaved fennel into the bowl of ice water to keep its crispness.

-After finish shaving fennel, remove from ice water and shake dry.
+After finishing shaving fennel, remove from ice water and shake dry.

 Slice buffalo mozzarella into 0.5cm rounds (or similar thickness to orange slices).

 I used a mortar and pestle to ground my rainbow peppercorns, but you can use a pepper grinder as well.

 Place 1 tablespoon of rainbow pepper into mortar and pestle and grind into a fine powder.